-To describe the errors you need to understand how we attempt a connection to your machines.
-First, we don't attempt a connection to your machines.
+To describe the errors you need to understand that Privileged Identity don't attempt a connection to your machines.
 Rather, we tell the system that you are running our software to connect to those machines and do something.
 As we do not use agents, we do not perform networking.
 This means those errors that you sometimes see in the status columns is what Windows believes to be the reason it cannot connect.

 For further description of what these errors are, from a command prompt you can type net helpmsg ## where ## is the error message you received.
 Here you will see the definition of the error.